151 results found

 In this paper, a novel ground station localizationalgorithm is proposed for space optical communications using ar-ray processing and a set of celestial objects of known locations inthe global coordinate system.
 First, the ground station estimatesthe directions of this set of celestial objects relative to its localcoordinate system using the sunlight reflected by these celestialobjects.
 Then, the ranges of the celestial objects and the locationand orientation of the ground station are estimated by solvingsystems of nonlinear and linear equations.
 The performance ofthe proposed approach is assessed through computer simulationstudies.
 It is shown to estimate the location and orientation ofthe ground station successfully with excellent accuracy.

-Manikas A, Sridhar V, Kamil Y, 2016, Array of sensors: A spatiotemporal-state-space model for target trajectory tracking, 2016 IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE, ISSN: 2151-870X
+Manikas A, Sridhar V, Kamil Y, 2016, Array of sensors: A spatiotemporal-state-space model for target trajectory tracking (Invited Paper), 2016 IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE, ISSN: 2151-870X

 In this paper, with the objective of tracking the trajectoryof multiple mobile targets, a novel spatiotemporal-state-space modelis introduced for an array of sensors distributed in space.
 Underthe wideband assumption, the proposed model incorporates the arraygeometry in conjunction with crucial target parameters namely (i) ranges,(ii) directions, (iii) velocities and (iv) associated Doppler effects.
 Computersimulation studies show some representative examples where the proposedmodel is utilised to track the locations of sources in space with a veryhigh accuracy.